 Support and resistance trading strategy

-Support and resistance levels help position traders recognise when an asset’s price movement is more likely to fall into a downward trend or increase into an upward trend.
-Based on their assessment, position traders can decide whether to open a long position and profit from weekly, monthly or yearly increases in price, or a short position to profit from prolonged drops in price.
+Support and resistance levels can help you recognise whether an asset’s price is more likely to fall into a downward trend or increase into an upward trend.
+Based on this assessment, you can decide whether to open a long position and profit from weekly, monthly or yearly increases in price, or a short position to profit from prolonged drops in price.

 A support level is the price an asset will not usually fall below, as buyers tend to purchase the asset at this level.
-Conversely, the resistance level is the point at which the price of an asset ceases to rise, because buyers will tend to stop purchasing the asset at this level.
+The resistance level is the point at which the price of an asset ceases to rise, because buyers will tend to stop purchasing the asset at this level.
 If an asset breaks through resistance, it could indicate that price will go on to reach higher highs, and if it breaks below support, it could indicate that the price will go on to reach lower lows.

 - The historical price is the most reliable source for identifying support and resistance levels.
-Normally, periods of significant gains and reductions in price will be used as notable indicators of future movements
+Normally, periods of significant gains and reductions in price will be used as potential indicators of future movements

-- Finally, technical indicators, such as the Fibonacci retracements explained below, provide dynamic support and resistance levels which change with the price of a given asset
+- Finally, certain technical indicators can provide dynamic support and resistance levels which change with the price of a given asset

 Breakout trading strategy

-Breakout trading involves trying to occupy a position in the early stages of a trend.
+Breakout trading means you'll attempt to open a position in the early stages of a trend.
 Usually, a breakout strategy forms the foundation for trading large-scale price movements.

-Similar to support and resistance trading, a breakout trader will open a long position after the stock price breaks above the resistance level, or will enter a short position after the stock falls below the support level.
-To be a successful breakout trader, you need to be comfortable identifying periods of market support and resistance.
+Similar to support and resistance trading, a breakout trader will usually open a long position after the stock price breaks above the resistance level, or will enter a short position after the stock falls below the support level.
+As a result, to be a successful breakout trader, you need to be comfortable identifying levels of support and resistance.